Do CV Risk Factors in Childhood Impact Cognition in Adulthood?

 In an accompanying editorial, Donald M. Lloyd-Jones, MD, ScM, FACC, and Norrina B. Allen, PhD, MPH, note that, "These findings extend our prior understanding on the accumulation of cardiovascular risk and cognition back into childhood and suggest that the adverse impacts on later-life health begin accruing very early in life."

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Hypertension, Smoking
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Hypertension, Smoking

 Keywords: Adolescent, Blood Pressure, Blood Pressure Determination, Body Mass Index, Cardiovascular Diseases, Cholesterol, Cognition, Cognition Disorders, Finland, Follow-Up Studies, Hypercholesterolemia, Hypertension, Primary Prevention, Risk Factors, Smoking, Triglycerides